 Not every situation is black and white and automatically requires a lawyer.
-In an amicable divorce, for instance, it’s possible to take a do-it-yourself approach and be just fine.
+In an amicable divorce, for instance, it’s possible to take a do-it-yourself approach and be just fine without a divorce lawyer.
 You also have the right to represent yourself in other legal proceedings as well.
 But with divorce, like most legal matters, things often get twisted and complex in a hurry.

 Related Reading: How Not to Handle Divorce